mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 * If the project contains multiple files, a ZIP of all files is downloaded.
 If the project contains more than 10 files, only the file currently translated will be downloaded.

 When uploading translations to Pontoon:
-* Existing strings with matching translations will be ignored.
+* Translations different from the ones in Pontoon will be imported and attributed to the user uploading the file.
-* New strings and new translations will be imported and attributed to the user uploading the file.
+* Translations matching the ones in Pontoon will be ignored.

 ## Downloading .tbx and .tmx files via command line